 The climate in South Africa is similar to around the Mediterranean.
-Our wine tour takes place at the beginning of March when we can expect very comfortable temperatures without the summer’s sometimes excessive heat.
+We can expect very comfortable temperatures without excessive heat.

 We will visit the famous wine regions of Stellenbosch, Paarl and Franschhoek, and also Hermanus and Walker Bay down on the south coast.
 The environment and climate are quite different here, but just as stunningly beautiful.
 The wines are also quite different.